Heat from Mine workings

 The Partnership extend grateful thanks for the Christmas Day Special held in Haltwhistle Methodist Church Hall to Kilfrost, Sainsburys, Co-op, Haltwhistle Butcher and the general public for financial support and the volunteers who gave up their Christmas day to help, especially Jill Eastlake who took charge of the cooking.

 The partnership have recently completed refurbishment of the 5 flats at Hardware House which are above and behind the Centre of Britain Army Surplus Store in the Market Place.

 Behind the Partnership Office at Westbourne House is our community garden.
 Each Wednesday a group of volunteers meet to work in and enjoy the garden.
+The gardeners also look after various other areas of the town including the beds at the bottom of Lanty's Lonnen, the beds by the library and the large containers at the entrance to the railway station.
+They have also been involved in planting trees at various locations around the town.
 Through this project the Partnership also supports events held by South Tyne Sustainability.

 Zig Zag Project